 Salida Bike Fest Chainless Race, to benefit Salida Racing, the Salida High mountain bike team

 5:00 p.m. – start time, on S Mountain

-Bike and rider transportation from the cul-de-sac to the start line provided by Absolute Bikes and Sub Culture.
+Bike and rider transportation from the cul-de-sac to the start line provided by Absolute Bikes.

 So simple, yet so fun!
 No chain means no pedaling, so it’s all about coasting and keeping your speed!
 Shenanigans and costumes are encouraged.
 This event is for ages 10 and over; minors must have a parent or guardian present to sign a waiver.
 Cost is $10 for adults and $8 for anyone 18 years old or younger.
 We will run three different heats – kids, high school, and adults.
 Anyone showing up in a costume will receive a 20 foot head start!
 Mechanics will be on hand to assist with chains.
 Helmets and some type of brake are required!!!
 All proceeds go to the Salida High School Mountain Bike team.
 Questions can be directed to James at firstname.lastname@example.org.

-7 p.m. – Bike Films at the Salida SteamPlant
+7 p.m. – Bike Movies at the Salida SteamPlant

 After you’ve finished up your ride or the Chainless Race, head back to the SteamPlant for drinks and film!
 Doors will open at 7:00 p.m. and films will begin at 7:30 p.m.
-We will show a few awesome bike films and will have drinks and popcorn for sale.
+Cash bar will be available.

 Anyone and everyone with a bicycle is welcome to meet at Alpine Park to decorate their bikes before a short parade through downtown Salida, ending at Riverside Park.
 Parade will begin at 10:30 a.m. and bike decorating will take place at the Farmer’s Market in Alpine Park prior to the start.
 Everyone is invited and bikes of all kinds will be included in this fun, family friendly parade!